idankash/AIMixDetect/README.md

 ### Software Requirements

-- [V] The replication package contains one or more programs to install all dependencies and set up the necessary directory structure.
+- [x] The replication package contains one or more programs to install all dependencies and set up the necessary directory structure.

 - Python 3.10.11
   - `pandas` 2.0.0